chenhao-ye/cs537-sp21-discussion/week11/README.md

 In p6, you will need to implement a clock algorithm to decide which page to encrypt/decrypt.
 Though it's doable to implement the clock algorithm by a linked list, it might be easier to implement using a ring buffer.

 Taking example 2 from project spec.
 Suppose N = 4.
-Your clock queue (an array) and clock head (defined as the next process to check) Ïshould look like below:
+Your clock queue (an array) and clock head (defined as the next process to check) should look like below:

 ```
 Format: (virtual page number, reference bit)